-Many (though not all) of the slides used in class are also accessible on the Web, in the Cities/Buildings Database, an online digital image database created at the University of Washington in 1996 and added to continuously since then.
-URL: http://content.lib.washington.edu/buildingsweb/

-There are also, of course, other image-based websites that one can use as a source of images.

-Texts: available for purchase at the University Book Store; copies also in the architecture library, Gould Hall.
+- Many (though not all) of the slides used in class are also accessible on the Web, in the Cities/Buildings Database, an online digital image database created at the University of Washington in 1996 and added to continuously since then.
+URL: http://content.lib.washington.edu/buildingsweb/ There are also, of course, other image-based websites that one can use as a source of images. - Texts: available for purchase at the University Book Store; copies also in the architecture library, Gould Hall.
 Leland Roth, American Architecture: A History, Westview Press, 2016, \$85.00 (e-copies, \$54.99) Eggener, Keith.
 American Architectural History: A Contemporary Reader, 2004 Venturi, Complexity and Contradictions in Architecture, orig published 1966; later edition OK

 Students are expected to do the required readings before the class meets and to be prepared to discuss them in class.
-Class sessions will starts with questions based on the reading, to which you may be called upon arbitrarily to respond.
-Best come prepared so you don't flub up.
-Recommended readings are for those seeking a broader discussion or deeper probing of the subject.
+Class sessions will start with questions based on the reading; you may be called upon arbitrarily to respond; best come prepared so you don't flub up.
+Recommended readings are for those seeking a broader discussion or deeper probing of the subject and are not required; most if not all are on reserve in the Gould (Arch) library.
 Copies of required books are available in the Arch Library, Gould Hall; required articles/chapters will be posted on Canvas.